 C A lack of clear parliamentary control

-D Power concentrated in one person
+D Power concentrated in a small group of people

 E All decisions made collectively